 In March, we surveyed training providers to get an understanding of how COVID affected their business and how they were adapting.
 Six months on we surveyed our training providers again to see what’s changed, and how they’re building out their long-term strategies for delivering training in a post-COVID world.

 It’s been a tumultuous year for the training industry due to the restrictions of COVID-19.
 When the pandemic hit, training providers scrambled to cancel face-to-face courses and provide credits or refunds to customers, with no surety on when they would be able to reschedule.
-The savviest ones pivoted quickly – modifying existing courses to live online webinar, on-demand, eLearning and blended delivery formats.
+The savviest ones pivoted quickly – modifying existing courses to remote live online webinar, on-demand, eLearning and blended delivery formats.

 Now, many training providers are pausing to reflect and re-set – mapping out their business plan for the future.

 eLearning is on the rise